 Carrer Ventura Sabater, 1 • €€

 The chalk written board at the door reads “Vermut Hour”.
 As the clock strikes midday, this sounds appealing.
-On a refurbished neoclassical house, Café Begur has several dinning areas — but is the patio that shines.
+On a refurbished neoclassical house, Café Begur has several dining areas — but is the patio that shines.
 Taking advantage of the original decor, the Café kept an eclectic style; amber and white tones paired with wicker furniture and green foliage, are in every corner.
 With the Vermut in hand, it's easy to forget you’re not in Cuba.

 Plaça de l’Església • €